awkwardways/Chasm/README.md

 - Currently Chasm only supports hex numbers, so it interprets every single number written as hex.
 Support for binary and decimal numbers will be added.

 - Chasm also assumes that the Chip8 implementation uses a 4KB memory, and cannot write to anything beyond the address 0x0fff.
 Support for Chip8s with larger memory will be added.
 - The Vx = Vy - Vx instruction has not been added yet.
-Support for this instruction will be added.
+Support for this instruction will be added.<br/>
 Chasm is a work in progress and my first "compiler" so any feedback is welcome!
 And thanks for checking it out.